 What to Expect from Opioid Treatment

 Treatment for opioid addiction will vary based on the specific drug involved and the individual patient’s needs.
-When it comes to heroin treatment at Gateway Foundation, Medication-Assisted Treatment is used to help manage painful withdrawal symptoms, which can reduce the risk of relapse.
+When it comes to heroin treatment at Gateway, Medication-Assisted Treatment is used to help manage painful withdrawal symptoms, which can reduce the risk of relapse.
 Research has shown that this approach can be highly effective using medications such as Suboxone and Vivitrol.

 The same medications are often used to treat prescription drug addictions in order to manage withdrawal symptoms.
 In both cases, patients are given a comprehensive treatment plan that also includes counseling and therapy to help them make healthy lifestyle changes.

 Whatever type of opioid you or your loved one is using, the most important step is to commit to seeking evidence-based substance use treatment programs.
 With the proper treatment and support, opioid users can overcome their addictions and move on to a life free from drugs.